Total Knee Replacement Surgeon

 - It can often take as long as one year for the pain from a total knee replacement to resolve.
 Although the tissues are healed at six weeks, it takes many months for the scar around the knee to mature and for the muscles and tendons to be fully rehabilitated to feel close to normal again.

-For more information a total knee replacement surgery and the advantage of computer-guided knee replacement, please contact the orthopedic offices of Dr. James Mazzara, knee surgeon in Manchester, South Windsor, Rocky Hill, Glastonbury and surrounding Hartford communities.
+For more information about a total knee replacement surgery and the advantage of computer-guided knee replacement, please contact the orthopedic offices of Dr. James Mazzara, knee surgeon in Manchester, South Windsor, Rocky Hill, Glastonbury and surrounding Hartford communities.